When you start doing your own business, you’ll see you’re also the janitor. - Tim McCain #business #entrepreneur #podernfamily Click To Tweet

 Tim: Thank you.

-Jennifer: … thank you for listening to Third Paddle Podcast.
+Jennifer: … thank you for listening to podcast.
 I’m Jen McFarland.

 Jen McFarland is a business systems expert, podcaster, and blogger.
 She’s helped hundreds of businesses and thousands of podcast listeners make better business decisions.
 Jen’s passion is helping women-owned businesses get the growth tools they need to meet their 3-5 year business goals.